Asthma affects 1 in 9 Aussies1 and according to Asthma Australia, only 28% of people with asthma have a current asthma action plan.2

-Yet research has also shown that when actively managed, there’s a much better chance of reducing symptoms and attacks.
+Research has shown that when asthma is actively managed, there’s a much better chance of reducing symptoms and attacks3.
 Taking positive steps, such as writing a personal asthma action plan, can go a long way towards helping you manage the condition and maintain a better quality of life.

 Why you need an asthma action plan